-When you have completed the first two steps, you can move on to choose the Key Performance Indicators or KPI's.
-Those who really will be needed to quantify and assess whether the actions we’ve put in place to achieve our goals are going to be a success or not.
-We will discard all those metrics that, although they may add information, won’t be useful to help us detect the effectiveness of the measured actions.
+When you have completed the first two steps, you should choose the key performance indicators or KPI's.
+These will need to be defined to quantify and assess whether the actions you’ve taken are generating the results you want or not.
+Discard any metrics that, although they may add information, won’t be useful in helping you understand the effectiveness of your marketing actions.

-When the KPI analysis starts to give us data we can then identify what processes are being fruitful and what is best to modify, change or just eliminate.
+When the KPI analysis starts to provide data, you can then identify which processes are moving you toward your goals and what needs to be modified, changed, or even eliminated.

-12 Examples of KPI’s in Your Online Marketing Strategy
+12 KPI Examples for an Online Marketing Strategy

 - Increased sales.

-- Funnel sales: Important in native advertising, since it helps us understand the process of how to get customers.
+- The sales funnel is important in native advertising, since it helps you understand the process of how to get customers.

 - The performance of the keywords you have chosen.

-- The views we get from mobile devices.
+- The views you get from mobile devices.